 The Master Trust investments include the Union Pacific Common Stock Fund, which is invested in the common stock of the Corporation.
 The Corporation is the parent holding company of the Plan sponsor and, therefore, these transactions qualify as party-in-interest transactions.
-At December 31, 2021 and 2020, the Plan's interest in the Master Trust's investment in the Union Pacific Common Stock Fund had a cost basis of \$65,685 and \$67,183, respectively.
-During the years ended December 31, 2021 and 2020, the Plan recorded dividend income of \$6,797 and \$6,460, respectively.
+At December 31, 2022 and 2021, the Plan's interest in the Master Trust's investment in the Union Pacific Common Stock Fund had a cost basis of \$77,597 and \$65,685, respectively.
+During the years ended December 31, 2022 and 2021, the Plan recorded dividend income of \$7,622 and \$6,797, respectively.

-The Master Trust also invests in various funds managed by VFTC and a common/collective trust fund managed by T Rowe Price.
-VFTC is the trustee and recordkeeper as defined by the Plan, and T Rowe Price is a fiduciary with respect to the Plan's assets invested in the common/collective trust fund.
-Therefore, these transactions qualify as party-in-interest transactions.
+The Master Trust also invests in various funds managed by VFTC and common collective trusts managed by T Rowe Price and EARNEST Partners.
+VFTC is the Plan's trustee and recordkeeper, and T Rowe Price and EARNEST Partners are each a fiduciary with respect to the Plan's assets invested in the common collective trusts they manage.
+Therefore, investment transactions in funds managed by these entities qualify as party-in-interest transactions.